 During your first login to the FAUbox, you will be asked to follow a link to our web interface, where you have to accept the guidelines for the use of information processing systems belonging to the University of Erlangen-Nuremberg in order to be able to use the FAUbox and the IT-Services connected with it:

 Scroll to the bottom of the webpage and click on Accept to accept the terms and to be able to use the FAUbox.

-You will find a detailed instruction showing you how to create folders and add files in the client by clicking on here.
+You will find detailed instructions showing you how to create folders and add files in the client by clicking here.